-- Are they or a member of their household experiencing a fever, cough or shortness of breath?
+- Are you or a member of your household experiencing a fever, cough or shortness of breath?

-- Have they or a member of their household had close contact with anyone diagnosed with COVID-19; and
+- Have you or a member of your household had close contact with anyone diagnosed with COVID-19; and

-- Have they or a member of their household recently traveled outside the state our outside the country in the past 14 days?
+- Have you or a member of your household recently traveled outside the country in the past 14 days?

 Depending on a patient’s answers to our questions, we may need notify the patient’s provider of their symptoms or travel.
 Coram may also need to reschedule any AIS appointments to a patient’s home if clinically appropriate.
 Also, the nurse may need to wear PPE such as a mask, gown and gloves, before entering the patient’s home.
 This will help to prevent the spread of the virus.